LurreMcFly/erp_prediction_contest/README.md

 - `4 percentage+BB+MA20050diff+MACD.ipynb`: Creates, trains and tests a CNN for 4 inputs: percentage, BB, MA20050diff, MACD.

 ## Note
 The file containing the images is too large to upload.
-The images can be reconstructed using the `imagecreater.py` and `dataset.csv` or reach out to me.
+The images can be reconstructed using the `imagecreater.py` and `dataset.csv`.